Skip to main content

 }

-The predicate Has maps a Class to a Member (with a Public or Private annotation), and a Member is either method or variable, with some associated data.
+The predicate Has maps a Class to a Member (with a public_ or private_ annotation), and a Member is either method or variable, with some associated data.
 Note that a Class might have more than one Member, which is fine: there can be multiple Has facts for a given Class.

 note

-The schema uses class_ rather than class as a field name, because class is a reserved word in Angle.
 There are many such reserved words, which are reserved not because Angle uses them, but because they cause problems for code that is automatically generated from the schema.
 To avoid having too many ad-hoc language-specific naming rules, Glean prevents certain problematic names from being used in the schema.
 The Angle compiler will tell you if you try to use a reserved word.

 Let’s find classes that have a variable called fins: